albe-rosado/create-proton-app/README.md

 npm install -g create-proton-app
 # create your proton native app
 create-proton-app my-app
-# got to your project directory and have fun!
+# go to your project directory and have fun!
 cd my-app
 npm run start
 ```

 It will create a directory called `my-app` inside the current folder.<br>